 On LUX, our group also provided a significant portion of the data acquisition (DAQ) system and computational power needed to analyze all the data, using Brown University’s computing cluster run by the Center for Computation and Visualization (CCV).

-Rick Gaitskell is a member of the LZ collaboration.
-He has been pursuing the direct detection of dark matter detection for over 20 years.
-He was a PI on the XENON10 experiment at LNGS, Italy, CDMS II at Soudan Mine, MN, and also worked on the CDMS I experiment at Stanford.
+Rick Gaitskell is Hazard Professor of Physics and Director of the Center for the Fundamental Physics of the Universe (CFPU)+ at Brown University.
+He is a long-standing member of the world-leading dark matter search experiment LZ collaboration.
+He has been pursuing the direct detection of dark matter detection for over 25 years.
+He was the spokesperson of the LUX experiment at Sanford Lab, a PI on the XENON10 experiment at LNGS, Italy, CDMS II at Soudan Mine, MN, and also worked on the CDMS I experiment at Stanford University.

 He is a Fellow of the American Physical Society.